Day 364 · Wednesday, December 30

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 364, Love to the Heavens.
+This is By God's Call — day 364, King Of Kings.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.